 The first chamber closest to the woods is where the small tributary feeds it, is a silt trap which slows the water and large sediment drops out.
 The bottom of the U traps other sediments still in the water and the wet land.
 The pond is full of water plants, turtles, frogs, fish lots of birds and other wild life.
 It runs parallel to the trail and can be seen from an observation deck.Webcite At the moment (March 2019) reconstruction for the pond is in progress.
 Fall 2019 - 2020 Finalized design and pre-construction.
 Construction 2020 -2021.
 March 2019: Sparrow Pond Restoration Arlington County Brochure: Photos, Plans, Information.

 Continue on the Trail (not far) then take a left and go down the steeper of the two hills, cross Four Mile Trail and then across the bridge, this will take you to the Dog Park, which is right next to Four Mile Run.
 Dogs are allow off leash in this area.

 The children's playground is close to the dog park.
 Its right next to Four Mile Run which curves around it.
-The photos below are from a weekday on the weekends it is much busier.

 Four Mile Run & Trail